• Skip to main content

 • Use the best tomatoes, this is Tomato Soup after all!
 I like using Cento products and San Marzano are the best!
 Check what your grocery store carries, they are worth the extra couple dollars for this recipe!

-Cento San Marzano Peeled Tomatoes used for White Bean Tomato Soup
+Two cans of Cento San Marzano Peeled Tomatoes used for White Bean Tomato Soup.

 Yes you absolutely can!
 You just need to follow a few precautions.
 Fill the jars only ¾'s of the way full.
 This allows the soup room to expand as it freezes without cracking the jar.
 Always cool completely in the fridge, preferably overnight, before freezing glass jars.

 Yes!
-This is white bean, carrot and tomato soup is completely gluten free!
-This is because no flour is used to thicken the soup, instead it is naturally thick from the blended canned tomatoes and starch from the white beans.
-Now, if you are serving Grilled Cheese and Tomato Soup, the sandwich is of course not gluten free, unless you use a gluten free bread.
+This white bean tomato soup is completely gluten-free!
+This is because no flour is used to thicken the soup.
+Instead it is naturally thick from the blended canned tomatoes and starch from the white beans.
+Use gluten-free bread for your grilled cheese sandwiches!

 More Favorite Soup Recipes!